Israel sends treaty delegation to Bahrain with Trump aides | Law-Order

 At a ceremony with Mnuchin before take-off, U.S. Middle East envoy Avi Berkowitz said that Israel and Bahrain would sign a joint communique "bringing forward tourism and banking and diplomatic relations".
 "I think the opportunity is way beyond just investments," Mnuchin told reporters on the El Al flight.
 "It's in technology, building various different businesses - and in the case of Bahrain as well, really expanding the opportunities for them quite, quite, quite dramatically."

-Israel and Bahrain signed a "Declaration of Peace, Cooperation, and Constructive Diplomatic and Friendly Relations" at a White House ceremony on Sept.
-15, a document that fell short of a formal treaty.
-RELATIONSHIP UPGRADE

-An official involved in the visit said the communique would upgrade the relationship between the two countries.
-Israeli National Security Adviser Meir Ben-Shabbat, speaking in Arabic at an arrival ceremony at Manama airport, said: "This is a great day ...
-We look forward, Inshallah (God willing), to hosting you in Israel soon."
+RELATIONSHIP UPGRADE Israeli National Security Adviser Meir Ben-Shabbat, speaking in Arabic at an arrival ceremony at Manama airport, said: "This is a great day ...
+We look forward, God willing, to hosting you in Israel soon."

-Bahraini Foreign Minister Abdullatif Al-Zayani echoed the sentiments.
-"This approach of engagement and cooperation is the most effective, the most sustainable means to bring about a genuine and lasting peace, one which safeguards the rights of the Middle East peoples," he said
+Bahraini Foreign Minister Abdullatif Al-Zayani described the engagement and cooperation as "the most effective, the most sustainable means to bring about a genuine and lasting peace, one which safeguards the rights of the Middle East peoples."
+Houda Nounoo, a Bahraini diplomat, told reporters the Gulf state planned to formally reopen Manama's old synagogue, which has a Jewish community of 34 people, for the Purim festival on Feb.
+25.

 Though less oil-rich than the UAE, Bahrain - host to the U.S. Navy's Fifth Fleet - has geo-strategic significance.
 A Sept.
 13 report by Israel's Intelligence Ministry saw potential for defence cooperation with Bahrain, describing it as threatened by "Shiite political sedition, directed by Iran and its proxies".

-A Bahraini source said that a priority for Manama would be cybersecurity cooperation after a decree issued by the king last week to set up a National Cybersecurity Centre, as well as tapping Israel's ecosystem for business startups.
-(Additional reporting by Aziz El Yaakoubi and Ghaida Ghantous in Dubai; Editing by Rami Ayyub and David Goodman)
+A Bahraini source said a priority for Manama would be cybersecurity cooperation, after a decree issued by the king last week to set up a National Cybersecurity Centre, and tapping Israel's ecosystem for business startups.